-‘One Piece’ 859 Manga: Luffy Unites With Bege; New Players Revealed
+‘One Piece’ 859 Manga: Luffy Unites With Bege, New Players Revealed

 Nami learned from Chiffon a more detailed version of Lola’s backstory explaining why Big Mom hated her and further answered previous speculations that Big Mom could be a giant.
 Apparently, Lola was supposed to be married to Loki, a prince of Elbaf, a kingdom of the giant race.
 However, Lola had other things in mind and opted to escape the arranged marriage.

 It was a big blow to Big Mom’s plans as an alliance with the strong kingdom of giants would have immensely boosted her standing among her peers.
 Not wanting to let go of the opportunity, she tried to substitute Chiffon for Lola as they look almost identical.
 The plan, however, failed miserably as Loki noticed that Chiffon is not Lola.
 As a result, the Yonko earned the ire of all giants while Chiffon bore the brunt of Big Mom’s anger against Lola.
-Her maltreatment of Chiffon was such that it resulted in wounds that took years to heal completely as well as Chiffon’s deep hatred for the Yonko.
+Her maltreatment of Chiffon was such that it resulted in wounds that took years to heal completely.
+It also spawned Chiffon’s deep hatred for the Yonko that she is willing to see her mother killed by Bege when he implements his plan in the coming wedding which may happen in the coming One Piece Chapter 859 or in a later chapter.

-One Piece 858 Spoiler Video will be up later tonight, so pls stay tuned! #onepiece #onepiecespoilers #goda #onepiecegreatness ???? pic.twitter.com/9Inmgd7efy

 — •NightmareKING• (@NightmareKING99) March 8, 2017